Kwekker/Connect4-in-php/README.md

 * Users who are not currently playing wait in a queue.
 * When the current game is done the first person in line gets to choose who to play against.
 * I might add a feature that makes it so that said person has a time limit to choose to prevent someone from making the game unplayable.
+* Users authenticate themselves using a hex key.
+These keys are stored in the file keys.txt (which will obviously be unavailable to users).